Guisnu/Guisnu/README.md

 <br>
 Hello!
 I'm currently studying Software Engineering at FIAP.
 I have experience in web development and am proficient in the following technologies: Python, React, HTML, CSS, Git & GitHub, Bootstrap, JavaScript.
 <br>
-In the coming years, my focus is to specialize in Swift, Kotlin, Flutter and .NET mobile development.
+In the coming years, my focus is to specialize in Swift, Kotlin, Flutter and Java mobile development.
 I am committed to deepening my knowledge in these areas and am actively seeking opportunities that allow me to apply and expand my skills.

 ##